ansible-collections/community.routeros/docs/docsite/rst/ssh-guide.rst

 The collection offers two modules to connect to RouterOS devies with SSH:

-- The :ref:`community.routeros.facts module <ansible_collections.community.routeros.facts_module>` gathers facts about a RouterOS device;
+- The :ansplugin:`community.routeros.facts module <community.routeros.facts#module>` gathers facts about a RouterOS device;
-- The :ref:`community.routeros.command module <ansible_collections.community.routeros.command_module>` executes commands on a RouterOS device.
+- The :ansplugin:`community.routeros.command module <community.routeros.command#module>` executes commands on a RouterOS device.

-The modules need the :ref:`ansible.netcommon.network_cli connection plugin <ansible_collections.ansible.netcommon.network_cli_connection>` for this.
+The modules need the :ansplugin:`ansible.netcommon.network_cli connection plugin <ansible.netcommon.network_cli#connection>` for this.

 Important notes
 ---------------

 1. The SSH-based modules do not support arbitrary symbols in the router's identity.
 If you are having trouble connecting to your device, please make sure that your MikroTik's identity contains only alphanumeric characters and dashes.
 Also make sure that the identity string is not longer than 19 characters (`see issue for details <https://github.com/ansible-collections/community.routeros/issues/31>`__).
 Similar problems can happen for unsupported characters in your username.

-2. The :ref:`community.routeros.command module <ansible_collections.community.routeros.command_module>` does not support nesting commands and expects every command to start with a forward slash (``/``).
+2. The :ansplugin:`community.routeros.command module <community.routeros.command#module>` does not support nesting commands and expects every command to start with a forward slash (``/``).
 Running the following command will produce an error:

    .. code-block:: yaml+jinja